 Check the latest version

-Make sure you are using the latest Magento 2 version for your brand new store using any of the methods given here.
+Make sure you are using the latest Magento 2 Version before you get your store live.
+If you are not sure about your current version, this guide can help you check Magento Version.
 If not, upgrade Magento 2 to the latest version.
-I can help you with Magento Upgrade Service to make your task easier.
+I can help you with Magento Upgrade Service.

 Check if the below system requirements are fulfilled:

 Operating System Requirements Linux distributors such as CentOS, Ubuntu, Debian or RedHat Enterprise Linux Memory Requirement You need up to 2GB RAM to update Magento Composer Requirement You need the latest stable version of composer Web Service Requirement

 - Apache 2.2 or 2.4

 Required PHP Extensions

 - json (PHP 7 only); iconv (PHP 7 only)